mabbasiazad/portfolio/content/posts/diffusion_model/index.md

 **Qustion 2:** Why do we add additional noise to the less noisy sample to creat a new sample for the next sampling iteration?

 **Answer:** To reduce the information content of a sample, you can either reduce its dimensionality (as done in VAEs) or add noise.
-Empirical evidence shows that these methods stabilize the neural network, preventing it from collapsing to something closer to the dataset's average.
+Empirical evidence shows that these methods stabilize the neural network, preventing it from collapsing to something closer to the dataset's average [6].
 The figure below illustrates the effect of adding additional noise.

 <p align="center">
 <img src="./additional_noise.png" width=600 height=200>